 In some cases, you’ll need extra help to resolve a conflict.
 An unbiased third party may be able to see beyond both sides of the conflict and facilitate mutual understanding.

-Tip #7: Develop Stronger Work-life Relationships
+Work-Life Balance Tip #7: Develop Stronger Relationships

-Tip #8: Take Restorative Breaks
+Work-Life Balance Tip #8: Take Restorative Breaks

 During workday breaks, refuel with a healthy snack or meal.
 If you have time, practice mindfulness like meditation during lunch or when running an errand.

-When you’re off work, allow yourself time for recreation and hobbies.
+Allow yourself time for recreation and hobbies.
 If you don’t have a regular hobby, maybe it’s time for one.
 Are there activities you’ve enjoyed in the past—like sports, art, or music—that might enhance your work-life balance?

 In her book Rhythms of Renewal, Rebekah Lyons encourages readers to take regular, simple steps to restoration.
 This may call for taking a walk to relieve brain fog.
 Or it may mean allowing yourself time to play—the lost-in-the-moment, forget-your-worries kind of play—that rejuvenates you.